Home » Apple, iPhone, Nokia, Photography, Wearing

 The Nokia N82 is looking like a sweet option.
 Everything but a useable keyboard…

-11 Responses to “Considering a Nokia N82 – iPhone battery life is cramping my style”
+9 thoughts on “Considering a Nokia N82 – iPhone battery life is cramping my style

 My iPhone is set to connect to networks it knows and not ask for others.
 I'd bet that feature, while away from a home base, is sucking up some of the power while live-blogging.
 I'll switch that setting off and and see if I can get more than the current 2 hours of constant use.